sandialabs/stpphawkes/README.md

 <!-- badges: end -->

-A R package for modeling of spatio-temporal and temporal point process using a Hakwes model accoutning for missing data
+A R package for modeling of spatio-temporal and temporal point process using a Hawkes model accounting for missing data

 ### Installation